Beatrice d'Este: Personality

-Thanks to her young age, Beatrice was of a happy, cheerful, carefree, playful character, but, not unlike all her brothers, she was also unreflective, violent, impulsive and easily let herself be carried away by anger.
-Proof of this are many episodes of the Milanese period, including a famous one that happened in April 1491 when, going with some of her ladies to the market disguised as a commoner, she was surprised by a downpour, and while returning to the castle she squabbled on the street with certain commoners who had insulted her because of the clothes with which she and the ladies had sheltered their heads from the rain, not being customary in Milan to dress in that way.
+Beatrice was of a happy, carefree, playful character, but, not unlike all her brothers, she was also unreflective, violent, impulsive and easily let herself be carried away by anger.
+Proof of this are many episodes of the Milanese period, including a famous one that happened in April 1491 when, going with some of her ladies to the market disguised as a commoner, she was surprised by a downpour, and while returning to the castle she squabbled on the street with certain commoners who had insulted her because of the clothes with which she and the ladies had sheltered their heads from the rain, it not being customary in Milan to dress in that way.
 On another occasion, realizing that Ludovico wanted to make her wear a dress that he had sewed the same for Gallerani, she made a scene and demanded that Cecilia not wear it.

-Proud and obstinate, despite being the least loved daughter, she was the one who most resembled her father by nature.
+Proud and obstinate, she was the one who most resembled her father by nature.
 The buffoon Frittella judged that no one should mourn her death, as she was proud and of "feline instincts".
 This contrasts with the judgment of Bernardino Zambotti, who says she was "a pleasant person, virtuous and much loved by all peoples, most liberal towards her servants".
 "The kindest lady in Italy", a contemporary calls her.

-Vincenzo Calmeta, her faithful and affectionate secretary, praised her ingenuity, affability, grace, and liberality, and exalted her court of gentlemen, musicians and poets.
-She was certainly a lover of luxury so much so that the only wardrobe in her rooms at the castle of Pavia contained 84 dresses as well as countless other valuables.
+Vincenzo Calmeta, her secretary, praised her ingenuity, affability, grace, and liberality, and exalted her court of gentlemen, musicians and poets.
+She was a lover of luxury so much so that the only wardrobe in her rooms at the castle of Pavia contained 84 dresses as well as countless other valuables.

 Haughty and ambitious, of a dignified person, of beautiful features, yes, but male, she was distinguished by a grave and imperious air.
 She dressed princely; her gaze breathed her command; her smile did not set her lip; but a kind of joviality of condescension appeared in it.
 Such was this woman, who knew not a little empire of her to exercise over her husband himself; who both knew how to deceive others.
 Lodovico il Moro lacked daring; and it was Beatrice who always came to her aid in this part.